Tellusant/docs/papers/toward-an-integrated-strategy-development-framework.md

 The next chapter turns to the practicalities of building a robust process for stra-tegic planning.
 It starts with observations on why strategic planning is difficult.

+## 3. STRATEGIC PLANNING PROCESS
+Here, the strategic planning is codified its strategic planning process in a work-flow.
+It is derived by reviewing the obstacles to efficient planning and ends with the workflow.

+### 3.1 Strategic Planning Performance
+Late in 2020, interviews were conducted with senior executives and a survey was carried out to see what the views on strategic planning are.
+The graph below shows that executives find the strategic plans highly valuable.
+However, they hold a negative view on how the process to create such plans work.

+[g]

+Executives uniformly found the process inefficient, costly (especially consider-ing opportunity costs) and old-fashioned.
+Verbatim quotes from those inter-views make the point.

+-	“Most of executives’ time is spent on checking the analysts’ numbers rather than thinking about the issues.”
+-	“I can't trust any data we have; it's ever changing.
+I can't trust anyone to do a correct analysis.
+Our planning is a joke! “
+-	“Every year new analysts join the planning process.
+They usually have no clue how to analyze our markets.”
+-	“The current process takes 5 months.
+It is too slow and labor intense.”
+-	“Current tools are Excel, PowerPoint, and email.”
+-	“Having a platform with standardized and harmonized data would be great.
+Today each unit does it in a way that makes it look good.
+There is not one version of the truth.”

+It is evident that the process can and should be improved.

+### 3.2 Higher-Order Cognitive Processes
+A key reason why the process is inefficient or even dysfunctional is that strate-gic planning is difficult.
+It belongs to a small group of efforts that can truly be described as higher-order cognitive processes.

+The graph below shows how various processes rank in a cognitive stack.
+It also shows when automation efforts approximately started at the different levels.

+[g]

+By 2020, the highest-order cognitive processes see little automation and stream-lining.
+This is in part why executives have a negative of how strategic plans are created.
+The plans are of solid quality and are important, but the effort to create them is massive given the lack of standards and automation.

+[g]

+### 3.3 Decision-Making Framework
+Another important consideration is how decisions are made within organiza-tions.
+It is not only a matter of going through a linear process.
+The graph below shows the elements that need to be aligned for the process to work.

+[g]

+Note that the rational style can take a company only so far.
+Rationality can be replicated, or in the terms of the RBV framework (discussed in the previous chapter), it is neither heterogeneous nor immobile.
+The intuitive style is what truly is unique to a company.

+A well-functioning strategic planning process frees up to capacity to be intuitive and creative.
+By having a streamlined process of a) decision enablers, and b) decision context, decision making is allowed to find the right balance between rational and intuitive styles.

+### 3.4 Strategic Planning Workflow
+With this considered, a strategic planning workflow is suggested to facilitate the process.
+It runs over 2-3 months instead of the usual 3-5 months (depending on the size and complexity of the company or business unit).
+It is predicated on using cloud-based tools rather than the old-fashioned Excel-PowerPoint-Email method.

+Above is an example of the process (here a two-month effort).
+Words are inten-tionally greyed out.
+The process captures all aspects of the strategy cube with the possibility to de-lete or add to it.
+It also captures the elements of the decision-making framework above by considering the decision enablers, the decision context, and the deci-sion-making styles.
+This introductory paper cannot cover all aspects of the workflow.
+It is provided as guidance for the people involved in the strategic planning effort to show that it possible to make strategic more rationale and efficient.

+## *CONCLUSION*
+This paper is aimed at introducing executives to an integrated approach to strategy development and to demonstrate how the thinking of strategy giants can be used.
+It is based on a thorough review of the subject matter and on a deep knowledge of the academic underpinnings, as well the practical experiences of the author.

+---
+## REFERENCES

+U.S. Marine Corps (1997): *Marine Corps Doctrinal Publication 1: Warfighting*.
+Department of the Navy
+J. Bain ([1959] 1968): *Industrial Organization, 2 ed*.
+John Wiley & Sons
+J. Stuckey (2008): *Enduring Ideas: The SCP Framework*.
+Retrieved from mck.co/3E8aipN
+M. Porter (1980): *Competitive Strategy*.
+Free Press
+M. Porter (1985): *Competitive Advantage*.
+Free Press
+B. Wernerfelt (1984): *A Resource-based View of the Firm*.
+Strateg.
+Manag.
+J.
+O. Jurevicius (2021): *Resource-based View*.
+Retrieved from bit.ly/3lk4zpi
+J. B. Barney (1991): *Firm Resources and Sustained Competitive Advantage*.
+Strateg.
+Manag.
+J.
+C.K.
+Prahalad and Hamel, G. (1990): *The Core Competence of the Corporation*.
+Harv.
+Bus.
+Rev.
+R. Martin (2017): *Strategic Choices Need to Be Made Simultaneously, Not Sequentially*.
+Harv.
+Bus.
+Rev.
+M.K.
+Smith (2013): Chris Argyris: *Theories of Action, Double-loop Learning and Organizational Learning*.
+Retrieved from bit.ly/3o6JY9R
+A.M.
+Abubakar et al. (2018):  *Knowledge Management, Decision-making Style and Organizational Performance*.
+J. Innov.
+Knowl.